Lesser siren: Acoustic behavior

 The lesser siren is vocal, unlike most salamanders.
 The lesser siren is known to emit a series of clicks when it approaches others of its species, or a short screeching sound if handled.
 Acoustic behavior serves a functional service in S. intermedia, especially since it is nocturnal and it burrows in sediments, swims and crawls through densely vegetated waters.
-However, ts visual and olfactory senses are very limited in this habitat, and thus the possibility of predation and other risks are high in this case.
+However, its visual and olfactory senses are very limited in this habitat, and thus the possibility of predation and other risks are high in this case.
 Nevertheless, acoustic behavior in lesser sirens is still infrequent, and becomes even less frequent with undisturbed habitat residency, perhaps because of their familiarity with the environment.

 Siren intermedia make and responds to underwater sounds that may have specific communicational significance.
-Resting sirens are usually silent, but they may produce trains of pulsed sounds or “clicks”.
+Resting sirens are usually silent, but they may produce trains of pulsed sounds or "clicks".
 Their tendency to click is greater in groups than in single specimens, which suggests that they are involved in intraspecific communication.
 These acoustic behaviors occur most often when other sirens are present.
 They are emitted at different pulse rates by specimens clicking simultaneously, and are associated with head-jerking motions.
 Head-jerking may offer visual reinforcement of an acoustically defended individual space, or it may be required for sound production.
 S. intermedia can produce clicks by moving the horny jaw coverings together rapidly, and head-jerking may be associated with such movement when it is particularly forceful.
 This means of sound production is similar to the upper and lower teeth of humans, clicking with the mouth open.

 Another frequently produced sound ("yelp") is associated with cases of distress, or alarm.
 When S. intermedia butt or bite each other in their habitat, the bitten or injured individuals may swim away quickly, emitting yelps at frequencies of 880 Hz.
 These yelp sounds could have communicational significance if they prevent further attack or signal to other individuals that one is injured.